tdrewek/name_encryption/README.md

 # name_encryption

-A simple python program to encrypt a name or phrase.
+A simple Python program to encrypt a name or phrase.
 This algorithm will always encrypt the name/phrase in a different way each time the program is executed.
 A new key is generated at random upon run-time.
 Therefore, it will be impossible to decrypt the same name/phrase with the same key after the program has finished running.
 You should expext to see different encrypted results each time the program is executed.

 ## Disclaimer